|

 along the pavement!
 It was a sad day but London is resilient as

-Zealand and while walking the streets of Auckland, came across a
+visited New Zealand and while walking the streets of Auckland, came

-food was unexciting.
-So the opportunity for a healthy (and
+Coast, the food was unexciting.
+So the opportunity for a healthy

-convenient) hamburger (or pie) and chips in Auckland was never missed.
+(and convenient) hamburger (or pie) and chips in Auckland was never

-As a Cadet, I took the Engineers' orders and did the leg work to The
+missed.
+As a Cadet, I took the Engineers' orders and did the leg

 |